iotaledger/tangle.js/libs/ld-proofs/README.md

 ## How it works

 Aligned with the [W3C Linked Data Proofs](https://w3c-ccg.github.io/ld-proofs/) specification this library allows to generate and verify Linked Data Proofs associated to plain messages or JSON(-LD) documents.
-Two different kind of Linked Data Proofs can be generated:
+Different kind of Linked Data Proofs can be generated:

 * EdDSA (Ed25519) Signatures over plain messages
-* Linked Data Signatures (`Ed25519Signature2018` for JSON-LD or `Jcs`)
+* Linked Data Signatures for JSON-LD Documents [Ed25519Signature2018](https://w3c-ccg.github.io/lds-ed25519-2018/)
+* Signatures for JSON Documents [JcsEd25519Signature2020](https://identity.foundation/JcsEd25519Signature2020/)
-* Linked Data Proofs anchored to the Tangle (using the [anchors](../anchors)) library (`Iota`).
+* Linked Data Proofs anchored to the Tangle (using the [anchors](../anchors)) library (`IotaLinkedDataProof2021`).
 These type of proof anchors to the Tangle a Linked Data Signature together with a reference to the signed document.

 ## API

-### Linked Data Signatures generation (Ed25519 over JSON(-LD))
+### Linked Data Signature generation (Ed25519 over JSON(-LD))

 ```ts
 const did = "did:iota:2pu42SstXrg7uMEGHS5qkBDEJ1hrbrYtWQReMUvkCrDP";